pyinat/pyinaturalist/README.md

 - [Related Projects](#related-projects)

 ## Features
-* **Easier requests:** Complete type annotations for request parameters, simplified create/update request formats, and easy pagination
+* ➡️ **Easier requests:** Simplified request formats, easy pagination, and complete request parameter type annotations for better IDE integration
-* **Convenient responses:** Type conversions to the things you would expect in python, and optional models for an object-oriented inteface to response data
+* ⬅️ **Convenient responses:** Type conversions to the things you would expect in python, and an optional object-oriented inteface for response data
+* 🔒 **Security:** Keyring integration for secure credential storage
-* **Docs:** Example requests, responses, scripts, and Jupyter notebooks to help get you started
+* 📗 **Docs:** Example requests, responses, scripts, and Jupyter notebooks to help get you started
-* **Security:** Keyring integration for secure credential storage
+* 💚 **Responsible use:** Follows the
-* **Server-friendly:** Client-side rate-limiting that follows the [API Recommended Practices](https://www.inaturalist.org/pages/api+recommended+practices), so you can be nice to the iNaturalist servers and not worry about rate-limiting errors
+  [API Recommended Practices](https://www.inaturalist.org/pages/api+recommended+practices),
+  by default, so you can be nice to the iNaturalist servers and not worry about rate-limiting errors
-* **Test-friendly:** A dry-run mode to preview your requests before potentially modifying data
+* 🧪 **Testing:** A dry-run testing mode to preview your requests before potentially modifying data

+### Supported Endpoints
 Many of the most relevant API endpoints are supported, including:
-* annotations and observation fields
+* 📝 Annotations and observation fields
-* identifications
+* 🆔 Identifications
-* messages
+* 💬 Messages
-* observations (multiple formats)
+* 👀 Observations (multiple formats)
-* observation photos + sounds
+* 📷 Observation photos + sounds
-* observation observers, identifiers, histograms, life lists, and species counts
+* 📊 Observation observers, identifiers, histograms, life lists, and species counts
-* places
+* 📍 Places
-* projects
+* 👥 Projects
-* species
+* 🐦Species
-* users
+* 👤 Users

 ## Quickstart
 Here are usage examples for some of the most commonly used features.